panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 `<ref>.value` is a special property available on all the refs to read or update the ref value.

-Regarding objects in refs, `objectRef.value.count` is how you can access a property of in the ref data is an object.
+Also, `objectRef.value.count` is how you can access a property of an object in ref.

-In the template you don't have to use `.value` to access a ref value.
+In the template, you don't have to use `.value` to access a ref value.
 This is also called ref auto-unwrapping in templates:

 ```vue {6}
 <script setup>